2005 United States elections

-The 2005 United States elections were held on Tuesday, November 8.
+Elections were held in the United States on November 8, 2005.
 During this off-year election, the only seats up for election in the United States Congress were special elections held throughout the year.
 None of these congressional seats changed party hands.
 There were also two gubernatorial races, state legislative elections in two states, numerous citizen initiatives, mayoral races in several major cities, and a variety of local offices on the ballot.

-Federal Elections
+Federal elections

 There were three total special elections to the United States House of Representatives during 2005: California's 5th congressional district, California's 48th, and Ohio's 2nd.
 In each of these special elections, the incumbent party won.

 State elections

 Gubernatorial elections

 Only New Jersey, Virginia, and the Northern Mariana Islands featured off-year gubernatorial races in 2005.

 New Jersey

-Democratic U.S. Senator Jon Corzine defeated Republican businessman Doug Forrester, taking the open seat held by an acting governor since Democrat Jim McGreevey resigned.
+Democratic U.S. Senator Jon Corzine defeated Republican businessman Doug Forrester 53% to 43%, taking the open seat held by acting governor Richard Codey since Democrat Jim McGreevey resigned in 2004.